steveoro/goggles_api/README.md

 * * *

-## Dev Workflow: what happens when you push a commit _(for contributors)_
+## Dev Workflow _(for contributors)_

+When you push a commit to the `master` branch the build system will re-test everything you allegedly have already checked locally using Guard as described above.

-The project uses a full CI pipeline setup with automated builds on DockerHub.
+The project uses a full CI pipeline setup on Semaphore 2.0 (currently for the `master` branch only) that will promote a successful build into the Docker `latest` production image on DockerHub.

-Although builds are automatically launched remotely on any `push`, for any branch or pull-request, make sure the test suite is locally green before pushing changes, in order to save build machine time and not clutter the build queue with tiny commits.

-_Tagged_ Docker image releases are built automatically when a _release_ is created on GitHub (typically, when the promotion of a _green_ build is deemed "worthy"), but the `latest` tag is built for every push to the `master` branch (which is protected, BTW).
+All other tagged Docker images will be autobuilt by DockerHub itself, as soon as a specific branch has been manually tagged as a _release_ from the GitHub UI.
+(Using GitHub release tags that respect semantic versioning, with format `MAJOR`.`MINOR`.`BUILD`)

-So, avoid cluttering the build queue with tiny commits (unless these are hotfixes) and with something that hasn't been greenlit by a local run of the whole test suite: it's adamant that you don't push failing builds whenever possible.
+Given this, avoid cluttering the build queue with tiny commits (unless these are hotfixes) and with something that hasn't been greenlit by a local run of the whole test suite: it's adamant that you don't push failing builds whenever possible.

-Basically:
+Basically, remember to:

 - login to docker from the console with `docker login` whenever you're using Docker for testing or development;
 - always develop with a running `guard` in background;